Misty lost 12 lbs

 Finding support on Connect

 I would recommend this program to anyone looking to lose weight in a healthy way.
 It truly is a lifestyle.
-I love Connect, a tool on the Weight Watchers app.
+I love Connect, a tool on the WW app.
 That's a great resource for me and a way to connect with other people going through the same thing.
-Plus, meetings give me support and accountability.
+Plus, the WW Workshops give me support and accountability.

 Socializing on plan

 If I’m going to a potluck, I can bring something I know everyone's going to like.
-If I’m going somewhere, I'm bound to find something I can have without needing to measure and portion.
+If I’m going out, I'm bound to find something I can have without needing to measure and portion.
 I don’t have to feel like I'm missing out.
 It is a challenge to lose weight in our culture.
 It’s such a food culture and most people don’t eat very healthily.
 Having support and easy-to-use tools are a win all around.
 There’s really nothing else that compares to it.